-- Dr. Reginald W. Holt (primary advisor) - Dr. Cherie King (co-advisor)
+- Dr. Ken Shell (primary advisor) - Dr. Reginald W. Holt (back-up/co-advisor)

 The Forum for Contemplative Practices

 The Forum for Contemplative Practices, housed in the Department of Counselor Education and Family Therapy at Central Connecticut State University, is open to students, faculty, and staff interested in theory, research, and involvement in various contemplative practices, including mindfulness-based meditation exercises and student self-care and mindfulness retreats.